-Regulation by governmental authorities in the U.S. and other countries may be a significant factor in how we develop, test, produce and market our diagnostic test products.
+Regulation by governmental authorities in the United States and other countries may be a significant factor in how we develop, test, produce and market our diagnostic test products.
 Diagnostic tests like ours may not fall squarely within the regulatory approval process for pharmaceutical or device products as described above, and the regulatory pathway is not as clear.
 It is possible that the diagnostic products developed by us or our collaborators will be regulated as medical devices by the FDA and comparable agencies of other countries and require either PMA or 510(k) clearance from the FDA prior to marketing.
-Some companies that have successfully commercialized diagnostic tests for various conditions and disease states have not sought clearance or approval for such tests through the traditional 510(k) or PMA processes, and have instead utilized a process involving LDTs through a CLIA- certified laboratory.
+Some companies that have successfully commercialized diagnostic tests for various conditions and disease states have not sought clearance or approval for such tests through the traditional 510(k) or PMA processes, and have instead utilized a process involving laboratory developed tests through a CLIA- certified laboratory.
 CLIA is a federal law that regulates clinical laboratories that perform testing on specimens derived from humans for the purpose of providing information for diagnostic, preventative or treatment purpose.
 In such instances, the CLIA lab is solely responsible for the development, validation and commercialization of the assay.

-Such LDT testing is currently under the purview of CMS and state agencies that provide oversight of the safe and effective use of LDTs.
-However, the FDA has consistently asserted that it has the regulatory authority to regulate LDTs despite historically exercising enforcement discretion.
+Such testing of laboratory developed tests is currently under the purview of CMS and state agencies that provide oversight of the safe and effective use of laboratory developed tests.
+However, the FDA has consistently asserted that it has the regulatory authority to regulate laboratory developed tests despite historically exercising enforcement discretion.
 In furtherance of that position, the FDA issued two draft guidance documents in October 2014: (1) Framework for Regulatory Oversight of Laboratory Developed Tests (the "Framework Guidance"); and (2) FDA Notification and Medical Device Reporting for Laboratory Developed Tests (the "Notification Guidance").
-The Framework Guidance outlines the FDA's plan to adopt over time a risk-based approach to regulating LDTs whereby different classifications of LDTs would be subject to different levels of FDA oversight and enforcement, including, for example, prohibitions on adulteration and misbranding, establishment registration and device listing, premarket notification, banned devices, records and reports, good manufacturing practices, adverse event reporting, premarket review of safety, effectiveness and clinical validity and quality system requirements.
-The Notification Guidance is intended to explain how clinical laboratories should notify the FDA of the LDTs they develop and how to satisfy Medical Device Reporting requirements.
+The Framework Guidance outlines the FDA's plan to adopt over time a riskbased approach to regulating laboratory developed tests whereby different classifications of laboratory developed tests would be subject to different levels of FDA oversight and enforcement, including, for example, prohibitions on adulteration and misbranding, establishment registration and device listing, premarket notification, banned devices, records and reports, good manufacturing practices, adverse event reporting, premarket review of safety, effectiveness, and clinical validity, and quality system requirements.
+The Notification Guidance is intended to explain how clinical laboratories should notify the FDA of the laboratory developed tests they develop and how to satisfy Medical Device Reporting requirements.
 On January 13, 2017, the FDA published a synthesis of feedback on the Framework Guidance and Notification Guidance titled, Discussion Paper on Laboratory Developed Tests (the "Discussion Paper").
-The Discussion Paper provided notice that the FDA would not issue a final guidance on the oversight of LDTs to allow for further public discussion on appropriate oversight approach, and to give congressional authorizing committees the opportunity to develop a legislative solution.
+The Discussion Paper provided notice that the FDA would not issue a final guidance on the oversight of laboratory developed tests to allow for further public discussion on appropriate oversight approach, and to give congressional authorizing committees the opportunity to develop a legislative solution.
 The outcome and ultimate impact of such proposals on the business is difficult to predict at this time.
-However, the FDA's authority to regulate LDTs continues to be challenged and the regulatory situation is fluid.
+However, the FDA's authority to regulate laboratory developed tests continues to be challenged and the regulatory situation is fluid.
 The timeline and process for finalizing the draft guidance documents is unknown.
-We will continue to monitor changes to all domestic and international LDT regulatory policy so as to ensure compliance with the current regulatory scheme.
+We will continue to monitor changes to all domestic and international laboratory developed tests regulatory policy so as to ensure compliance with the current regulatory scheme.